BytewaveMLP/node-derpi/README.md

 > A Derpibooru API wrapper for Node.js

 node-derpi is my first attempt at an API wrapper in Node, specifically for the [Derpibooru](https://derpibooru.org) image board.
-It amis to be a rich API wrapper around Derpibooru's JSON API, supporting rich deserialization of supported types (dates, other Derpi data points, etc).
+It aims to be a rich API wrapper around Derpibooru's JSON API, supporting rich deserialization of supported types (dates, other Derpi data points, etc.).
 It is also fully strongly-typed, being written in Typescript.

 ## Table of Contents